-Although St Peter's School does not provide an on-site provision for Wraparound Care, we work very closely with Jumping Jacks and Premier Education (based at St Mary's Primary School in Oxted) where many of our children attend before and after school.
-Transport can be arranged for children attending Premier Education After School Club.
+Although St Peter's School does not currently provide an on-site provision for Wraparound Care, we work very closely with Jumping Jacks and Rising Stars (based at St Mary's Primary School in Oxted) where many of our children attend before and after school.
+Transport to/from school can be arranged for children attending the Rising Stars Wraparound Care.